ajoybharath/monitoring_compare/README.md

 #### This repo have the following branches ####

-- master - Will be having the notes and HOWTO on the setup
+- master - Will be having the Info and HOWTO on the setup
-- terraform_codes - This branch has terrraform codes to standup instance(s) in ec2.
+- terraform_codes - This branch has terrraform codes to standup instance(s) in ec2 for Nagios and Prometheus
 - monitoring_tools - This branch will have codes and configs to install Nagios & Prometheus.